 You see, regular sports and deep tissue release massage helps to

-- dissolve tight knots and normalize muscle fibres
+- dissolve tight knots and normalize muscle fibers

-- aligns the superficial, middle and deep layers of muscles, connective tissues, soft tissues
+- align the superficial, middle and deep layers of muscles, connective tissues, and soft tissues.

-Which decreases pain associated with movement, improves performance with movement, and feeling good (and confident).
+This decreases the pain associated with movement, improves performance with movement, and helps you to feel good (and confident).

-These strokes are similar to clinical massage, but they tend to be deeper, slower, penetrative, that is focused on specific tender, tight, tense points all over the body.
+These strokes are similar to clinical massage, but they tend to be deeper, slower and penetrative, that is, focused on specific tender, tight and tense points all over the body.
 Done regularly, they will keep your muscles and movements free of tight/abnormal muscle knots and adhesions.

-Adhesions are "sticky" situations that causes soft tissues to stick to something/each other, and it negatively restrict how soft tissues (such as muscles, ligaments, tendons etc) move, and this may cause:
+Adhesions are "sticky" situations that cause soft tissues to stick to something/each other, and they negatively restrict how soft tissues (such as muscles, ligaments and tendons) move.
+This may cause:

 - abnormal/unnatural pain or discomfort with movement